zannloo/tp/docs/DeveloperGuide.md

 The diagram above shows how the folder structure is implemented in ProfBook,

 * The hierarchy is as such: `Root` -> `Group` -> `Student`.
-* As many of the operations are repeated (e.g. tasks operations and children operation), we decided to abstract out these logic into their own classes which is represented by `TaskListManager` and `ChildrenManager` respectively.
+* As many of the operations are repeated (e.g. tasks operations and children operations), we decided to abstract out these logic into their own classes which is represented by `TaskListManager` and `ChildrenManager` respectively.
 * `ChildrenManager` manages the children which is of type `IChildElement`.
 * We also created a wrapper class (e.g. `ChildrenAndTaskListManager`) for classes that require both of those